microsoftgraph/msgraph-sdk-powershell/src/Mail/v1.0/docs/Microsoft.Graph.Mail.md

 This API is available in the following national cloud deployments.

 ### [Update-MgUserMailFolder](Update-MgUserMailFolder.md)
-Update the writable properties of a mailSearchFolder object.
+Update the properties of mailfolder object.
 This API is available in the following national cloud deployments.

 ### [Update-MgUserMailFolderChildFolder](Update-MgUserMailFolderChildFolder.md)